fabzak/crazyflie_autonomous_exploration_mapping_navigation/README.md

 - Runtime map switching with automatic AMCL reseeding — no second RViz click.
 - Live collision guard on a separate, unfiltered scan topic, plus a last-resort vertical bypass for obstacles that are physically present but in no saved map.
-- Landing driven by the down-facing ranger, which refuses to descend on stale data.
+- `cf_auto` lands on the down-facing ranger's measured ground clearance and refuses to descend on stale data. (`layer_explore` lands on odometry altitude plus the Crazyswarm2 `Land` service — the two landing paths differ.)
 - Real-hardware boundary (adapters, safety watchdog, operator keyboard gate) kept strictly separate from the simulation path.